Privacy notice

 • companies that we introduce you to

-• if you request that we do so, your information will be passed between C. Hoare & Co and Messrs.
-Hoare Trustees Limited to provide products and services to you which you have requested
+• if you request that we do so, your information will be passed between us and Hoares Trustees Limited to provide products and services to you which you have requested

-• The personal information we have collected from you will be shared with fraud prevention agencies who will use it to prevent fraud and money-laundering and to verify your identity.
+• fraud prevention agencies.
+The personal information we have collected from you will be shared with fraud prevention agencies who will use it to prevent fraud and money-laundering and to verify your identity.
 If fraud is detected, you could be refused certain services, finance, or employment.
-Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found at www.cifas.org.uk/fpn
+Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found at https://www.cifas.org.uk/fpn

 • UK Financial Services Compensation Scheme